ids-s1-21/project-Conqeurors/README.md

 correlation between number of days since a client was contacted and whether the client subscribes.

+We then used a correlation matrix to compare all the numerical variables and to observe if there are any correlation between variables.
+From this we the had enough information to create the logistic regression model

+The downloaded 2 data sets- test and train- the test data set is 10% of the train data set.

+We made a recipe for the model by removing pdays variable because it had minimal correlation with our outcome, cutting the campaign variable in breaks of 0 and 1, creating relevant age groups, creating times of the month from the day variable, classifying calls by their duration in minutes rather than seconds and creating dummy variables and removed zero variance variables.

 The model we used was 90% effective in determining whether an individual will subscribe to a term deposit or not so therefore they are used often in banking and other areas however there are many ethical implications from this as it is segregating or discriminating racial, age, or job groups- the conditions may not be fair.

 ## Presentation